 • Held in Delphi in honor of Apollo, the god of music and prophecy.

-• Held every four years and included both athletic and artistic competitions.
+• Held every four years, at the end of August and it included both athletic and artistic competitions.

 • Athletes and artists from all over Greece gathered to compete.